 After winning the 2017 Award, Chelsea got the unique opportunity to direct a full-scale, fully-funded production of A Streetcar Named Desire, co-produced by NST, English Touring Theatre and Theatr Clwyd in 2018.
 The production premiered in the main house of NST’s new city-centre theatre, NST City, in March and then went on a tour of main houses of theatres across the UK.
 It was supported by a production grant from the RTST and opened to four star reviews from The Stage, The Times and The Guardian.
 After 84 performances, 8 venues and over 22,400 audience members, the play ended its run back at NST City in June 2018.

 After her success with A Streetcar Named Desire, Chelsea was re-engaged by English Touring Theatre to direct Cougar, a new play by Rose Lowenstein for Orange Tree Theatre, in a four-week run in early 2019.
-In late 2019 she directs a bold, new production of Brian Friel’s version of the Ibsen classic Hedda Gabler at Sherman Theatre, which opened to a four star review from The Stage.
+In late 2019 she directed a bold, new production of Brian Friel’s version of the Ibsen classic Hedda Gabler at Sherman Theatre, which opened to a four star review from The Stage.

 Tinuke was runner-up for the RTST Sir Peter Hall Director Award 2017.

 Credits as a director include: I Call My Brothers by Hasen Khemiri at Gate Theatre and dirty butterfly at Young Vic.
 As an Assistant/Associate Director credits include wonder.land at the National Theatre, Hamlet and All’s Well That Ends Well for the RSC and The Changeling at Young Vic.